Libyans storm Islamist militia base in Benghazi

 Friday’s action against the group appeared to be part of a coordinated sweep of militia headquarters buildings by police, government troops and activists following a mass public demonstration against militia units earlier in the day.

-Chanting “Libya, Libya,” hundreds of demonstrators entered, pulling down militia flags and torching a vehicle inside the compound, Ansar al-Sharia’s main base in Benghazi - once the base of forces of former leader Muammar Gaddafi.
+Chanting “Libya, Libya”, hundreds of demonstrators entered, pulling down militia flags and torching a vehicle inside the compound, the group’s main base in Benghazi.

 “After what happened at the American consulate, the people of Benghazi had enough of the extremists,” said demonstrator Hassan Ahmed.
 “They did not give allegiance to the army.
 So the people broke in and they fled.”